- 3,449 student residents

 With its Federal architecture and tree-lined lawns, the College Avenue Campus is the historic heart of Rutgers University.
 It’s a lively and urban community where you’ll find the cafés and shops of downtown New Brunswick, a world-class art museum, and students and professors strolling under the trees of Voorhees Mall or down College Avenue—not far from the site of the first game of intercollegiate football (back in 1869, with Rutgers besting Princeton, 6–4).
-The campus is home to the School of Arts and Sciences, the largest school at Rutgers, as well as academic departments from anthropology to urban studies.
+The campus is home to the School of Arts and Sciences, the largest school at Rutgers, as well as academic departments from anesthesiology to urban studies.
 It’s a place of endless inquiry and boundless spirit.

 The Campus Dean and the Dean of Students work collaboratively on programs and services to enrich students’ academic experience and help those seeking assistance.
 Their offices are located in the same building and they share a joint email account.